PSYCHOL 2008 - Big Picture Psychology: Global Challenges, Psychological Perspectives

 Learning & Teaching ModesA flipped classroom approach will be used with weekly online lectures to present core material followed by small group discovery experiences where students will work collaboratively to develop skills in critical thinking, problem solving and effective communication skills by focussing on a series of global challenges.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Face-to-Face Contact Hours

 2 hours per week in online lectures over a 12 week period (Total 24 hours)

 12 hours per semester in SGDE as scheduled (Total 12 hours)

 2 hours per online lecture (4 hours per week) revision of lecture content and set readings (Total 48 hours)

-38 hours meeting and collaborating on group webpage
+34 hours meeting and collaborating on pre-recorded group presentation

 Total time commitment: 156 hours